gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The DTLS Chunk architecture splits DTLS 1.3 as shown in
-{{sctp-DTLS-chunk-layering}}, where the Key Management functionality is done at DTLS1.3 block, acting as a parallel User Level Protocol and a Chunk Protection Operator functionality inside the SCTP Protocol Stack.
+{{sctp-DTLS-chunk-layering}}, where the Key Management functionality is done at DTLS 1.3 block level, acting as a parallel User Level Protocol and a Chunk Protection Operator functionality inside the SCTP Protocol Stack.